vendrhub/vendr-documentation/content/core/1.8.0/reference/vendr-core-models/productattributepresetreadonly.md

 #### AllowedAttributes

-Gets the list of allowed Product Attribtues for this Product Attribute Preset
+Gets the list of allowed Product Attributes for this Product Attribute Preset

 ```csharp
 public IReadOnlyCollection<AllowedProductAttribute> AllowedAttributes { get; }